Director Roland Emmerich

 Most ’90s moment The McConn is on – and a star is born.

 A movie tailor-made for the 90s nostalgia boom, 'Dazed and Confused' was clearly conceived by Linklater as his generation's answer to 'American Graffiti': a loose-limbed, freewheeling coast through small-town USA on the last day of school, 1976 (it even, like it's predecessor, inspired a TV series: what was 'That 70s Show' if not a rebooted 'Happy Days'?).
 There's no real story as such, just a series of encounters in pool halls, strip-malls and parties.
 But it's beautifully played – McConaughey's not the only star-to-be here – and flawlessly written, and the tone of wistful, half-stoned longing is effortlessly maintained.
-Tom Huddleston
+TH

 Director David Lynch